 ‘Z’ after the clock time.
 Through the other fields in

-object, RANDOM.ORG also
+the result object, RANDOM.ORG also

 advises how many true random bits were used to satisfy the request